Buying Equipment / in North America

 Non-English vendors (Scarborough)

-- The Best Shop: Located near the up escalator on the second floor of Pacific Mall at 4300 Steeles Avenue East (at the northeast corner of Steeles Avenue East and Kennedy Road) sells glass Go stones and plastic Go stones with cheap plastic Go sheets for $8.
+- The Best Shop: Located on the second floor of Pacific Mall at 4300 Steeles Avenue East (at the northeast corner of Steeles Avenue East and Kennedy Road) and located in Woodside Square at 1571 Sandhurst Circle (at the northwest corner of Finch Avenue East and McCowan?
+Road) sells glass Go stones and plastic Go stones with cheap plastic Go sheets for $8.
 They also sell thin Go boards with Chinese chess for $5 and 13x13 or 15x15 magnetic go sets for $6.
-(RECOMMENDED) (2017 October)
+(RECOMMENDED) (2017 December)

 - Wen Hua 99 cent store: Located in Scarboro Village Mall, unit 14 at 3280 Midland Avenue, Wen Hua sells fat Go stones in oblong containers and thin plastic Go stones in cardboard boxes with cheap plastic Go sheets for $9 and $8 respectively.
 (2015 December)